Lumberscout/Documents/whitepaper.md

 **Delayed Proof of Work (dPoW)**

 Delayed proof of work is an extra security measure to eliminate the possibility of 51% attacks.
 The dPoW consensus method contains two different nodes: notary nodes and ‘normal nodes’.
-The Komodo security service is performed by notary nodes  which  are  needed  to  record  transaction  data  to  the  Bitcoin blockchain, referred to as notarization.
-With this method, even a single surviving copy of the Komodo main chain will allow the entire ecosystem to overwrite and overrule any of an attacker’s attempted changes.
+The Komodo security service is performed by notary nodes that record  transaction  data to the Bitcoin blockchain (notarization).
+With this method, even a single surviving copy of the Komodo main chain will allow the entire ecosystem to overwrite and overrule any attacker’s attempted changes.